scapegoat-scala/scapegoat/README.md

 Scapegoat
 ==========

 Scapegoat is a Scala static code anaylzer, what is more colloquially known as a code lint tool.
-Scapegoat works in a similar vein to Java's findbugs or checkstyles, or Scala's Scalastyle.
+Scapegoat works in a similar vein to Java's [FindBugs](http://findbugs.sourceforge.net/) or [checkstyles](http://checkstyle.sourceforge.net/), or Scala's [Scalastyle](https://github.com/scalastyle/scalastyle).

 A static code anaylzer is a tool that flag suspicious langage usage in code.
 This can include behavior likely to lead or bugs, non idiomatic usage of a language, or just code that doesn't conform to specified style guidelines.